eszterczotter/configuru/readme.md

 vendor/bin/configuru build
 ```

-This command will look for all the `.guru` files
+This command will look for all the guru files
 in your project folders recursively
 and replace the configured keys with the values
 and save them to a file with the same filename,
-but without the .guru extension.
+but without the `.guru` extension.

 *Configuru will overwrite any file it encounters!*